Millions track the pandemic on Johns Hopkins’s dashboard. Those who built it say some miss the real story.

 The virus had clouded Ensheng Dong’s thoughts all January.
 Every time the first-year PhD student called home to China’s Shanxi province, he heard about the sickness spreading from Wuhan.

 Dong modeled outbreaks as part of his studies.
-He had lived through China’s 2003 SARS pandemic.
+He had lived through China’s 2003 outbreak of severe acute respiratory syndrome, or SARS.
 Combing the available Chinese statistics, he realized each data point could be a former classmate or neighbor or family member.

 So when Gardner, his adviser at Hopkins, suggested that Dong create a map to track the global reach of the infection, he readily agreed.